Young Tree Care

 -

 Only stake a tree if necessary to hold it upright.
 Be sure stakes do not rub against the trunk or branches, causing wounds which can lead to infection and tree death.
 Remove stakes after 1-2 years.
 You can test if stakes are ready to be removed by grasping the tree at the bottom of the trunk and gently shaking it.
 If the soil around the tree does not move, the tree’s roots have moved into the surrounding soil, stabilizing the tree.
 The stakes can then be removed.
-DO NOT leave stakes on longer than necessary – if the trunk is larger than the stakes, the stakes should be removed!
+Reevaluate if the tree still needs stakes at least once per year and readjust straps if necessary.
+Tip: if the trunk is thicker than the stakes, the stakes should be removed!